MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

 ## Use outputs to extract information from the app

-Outputs let you pass information from the legacy software that UI flows automates to an external destination such as a database or any [supported connector](https://flow.microsoft.com/connectors/).
+Outputs let you pass information from the legacy software that Windows recorder (V1) automates to an external destination such as a database or any [supported connector](https://flow.microsoft.com/connectors/).

 For example, you can extract customer information your legacy accounting software and add it to a SharePoint list.